OSHA Amplifies Efforts

-Popularized by the infamous misquotation of former President George W. Bush, everyone is familiar with the following idiom, though I ask that you allow me to further massacre it for the purposes of this column: “Cite me once, shame on me; cite me twice, shame on me and the entire enterprise.”
-Thank you for humoring me, but, silly as it sounds, this was the first thing that came to mind as Eric Conn, head of OSHA practice with the law firm Epstein Becker Green, outlined OSHA’s strategy for adding new members to its least popular club: repeat violator.
+Popularized in by the misspeak of former president George W. Bush, we're all familiar the following idiom, though I ask that you allow me to take liberties with it for the purposes of this column: "Cite me once, shame on me; cite me twice, shame on me and the entire enterprise."
+Thank you for humoring me, but this was the first thing that came to mind as Eric Conn, head of OSHA practice with law firm Epstein Becker Green, outlined OSHA's new strategy for adding new members to its least popular club: repeat violator.

-In his presentation, “Mitigating Safety & Health Risks,” at the National Grain & Feed Association’s Annual Convention, an executive-level event held in Charleston, SC, Conn noted that repeat violations have increased 225% since the Obama Administration’s “new sheriff” shifted to an enforcement-heavy strategy by moving from “a reactive to a proactive philosophy.”
-While the organization is known to target particular industries within the scope of its local and national emphasis programs, OSHA is not beyond the conspicuous “hand selection of past violators as targets for inspection.”
-According to Conn, this means OSHA now treats facilities within a corporate family as one workplace, meaning violations cited within a five-year span — including different locations — will be treated as repeat offenses and viewed as a systemic issue.
+Conn's presentation, "Mitigating Safety & Health Risks," at the National Grain & Feed Association's (NGFA) 2012 Annual Convention, an executive-level event held in Charleston, SC, featuring industry-relevant sessions hosted by high profile speakers, repeat violations have increased 225% since the Obama Administration's "new sheriff" transitioned to an enforcement-heavy strategy by shifting from a reactive to proactive philosophy.
+While the organization is known to target particular industries, within its scope of its local and national emphasis programs, the organization "hand selects past violators as targets for inspection."
+According to Conn, this means OSHA now treats workplaces within a corporate family as one workplace, meaning violations cited within a five-year span including different locations will be treated as repeat offenses as they are viewed as a systemic issue.

-Yes, dangerous working conditions and violations of the law should be dealt with accordingly, but as it stands, once your organization has been added to the repeat violators list, it will take five years before for it can qualify for a clean history reduction; and if you’re labeled as a severe violator, there currently is not a procedure in place for removal from this list.
+Yes, dangerous working conditions and violations of the law should be dealt with accordingly, but as it stands, once your organization has been added to the repeat violators list, it will be five years before for it can qualify for a clean history reduction; and if you're labeled as a severe violator, of which there currently is not a procedure in place for removal from this list.

-“While the dollar amount may seem small and you may think it’s easier just to pay it and move on, over the long term, the issue may occur again — say four years from now at a different location — and you will become a repeat violator and receive an extremely large fine,” Conn explains.
+"While the dollar amount may seem small and you may think it's easier just to pay it and move on, over the long-term, the issue may occur again say four years from now at a different location and you will become a repeat violator and will have to deal with those consequences," Conn explains. "

-With the nuances of certain regulation left up to the interpretation of the inspector, the informed manager is urged to take every precaution to prevent falling into this cycle.
-Conn suggests companies — especially cooperatives and other multilocation grain operations — address potential problems and increase their communication across the board.
+With the nuances of regulation are left up to the interpretation of the inspector, it's perfectly reasonable for the informed manager to take every precaution to prevent this falling to this cycle.
+Conn suggests companies – especially cooperatives and other multi-location grain operations address potential problems and increase their communication across the board.